KyleMcStyle/myRoW/README.md

 # myRoW
-Files created for the original Riders of Wekmar project, either by myself or other members of the team.
+My edited version of the Riders of Wekmar UML editor.